arkime/arkimeweb/_wiki/api_cont3xt_docs.md

 DELETE - /api/audit/:id

-Delete a log from history
+Delete a log from history.
+Users can delete their own logs.
+Admins can delete any log.

 **Returns**: